eucaflix/Cloud-Prize/Submission.md

 * Priam: _Full_.
 * servo: _Full_.
 * Turbine: _Full_.
 * archaius: _Partial_.
-No DynamoDB support in Euvalyptus at present.
+No DynamoDB support in Eucalyptus at present.
 Other configurations work.
 * asgard: _Partial_.
 No RDS or SQS support in Eucalyptus at present.
 * edda: _Partial_.
 No ElasticCache, RDS, Route53, or SQS support in Eucalyptus at present.
 * SimianArmy: _Partial_.
 No SimpleDB support in Eucalyptus at present.